apache/rocketmq/docs/en/Configuration_TLS.md

 # TLS Configuration
-This section introduce TLS configuration in Rocket MQ.
+This section introduce TLS configuration in RocketMQ.

 ## 1 Generate Certification Files
 User can generate certification files using OpenSSL.
-Suggested to gengerate files in Linux.
+Suggested to generate files in Linux.

 ### 1.1 Generate ca.pem
 ```shell